Balance the budget to lower the federal debt

-Issue 12 • Week of April 3, 2022 / Updated May 30, 2023
+Issue 12 • Week of April 3, 2022 / Updated June 18, 2024

 Last week, we saw how the average American spends nearly $280K in their life just on interest due in part to a lack of financial literacy.
-Households are also now responsible for almost that much to pay down the federal debt as we already spend nearly $1 billion per day on interest – as much as on R&D, infrastructure, and education combined.
-Citizens should demand answers to this unsustainable debt, now $30 trillion, especially when most Americans will again pay to file their taxes over the next two weeks despite that tax returns are not even required for many people in 36 other countries.
+Households are also now responsible for almost that much to pay down the federal debt as we already spend nearly $1 billion per day on interest – as much as our country invests in R&D, infrastructure, and education combined.

 Unfortunately, individuals are projected by the Congressional Budget Office (CBO) to contribute a higher percentage of tax revenue in coming years while corporations' share will decline.
 Debt accumulates so quickly that documentaries on the topic become outdated the minute they are released.